Classroom-Dashboard/classroom-dashboard/README.md

 The SimpleForm gem is used for creating the forms that the user fills out when adding a Section or a Student.

 #### Bootstrap-sass
+This is a a popular, open-source framework that enhanced the front-end work in our website.

 #### Devise
 Devise provides a flexible authentication solution that allows users to login.